andygrunwald/go-gerrit/README.md

 If you notice an incompatibility [open a new issue](https://github.com/andygrunwald/go-gerrit/issues/new) or try to fix it.
 We welcome contribution!

+### What about adding code to support the REST API of an optional plugin?

+It will depend on the plugin, you are welcome to [open a new issue](https://github.com/andygrunwald/go-gerrit/issues/new) first to propose the idea if you wish.
+As an example the addition of support for events-log plugin was supported because the plugin itself is fairly popular and the structures that the REST API uses could also be used by `gerrit stream-events`.

 ## License

 This project is released under the terms of the [MIT license](http://en.wikipedia.org/wiki/MIT_License).